Skip to main content

 }

-With these object types, we can create authorization rules that specify exactly which users are owners, editors, and viewers of each store and item.
-We can also assign stores as parents of items.
+With these object types, we can now create authorization rules that specify exactly which users are owners, editors, and viewers of each store and item.
+We can also assign stores as parents of items, and users as managers of other users.

-In practice, it's common for relations to have a hierarchy and for one relation to be implied if a higher level relaton is assigned.
-For example, a user with write privileges often implicitly has read privileges too.
-In our example application, an owner is also an editor and a viewer, and an editor is also a viewer.
-Object types allow you to specify this type of relation hierarchy (i.e. the editor relation is implicitly granted if the owner relation is explicitly granted) using the inheritIf property.
-Let's add rules to our store and item object types specifying that owners are editors and editors are viewers:
+In practice, it's common for relations to have overlap (e.g. an owner has the same privileges as an editor + other privileges).
+For example, in many applications a user with write privileges often inherits read privileges too.
+In our example application, an owner is also both an editor and a viewer, and an editor is also a viewer.
+Instead of having to explicitly assign each of the owner, editor, and viewer relations to a user who is an owner, object types allow you to specify a relation hierarchy (e.g. the editor relation is inherited if the user is an owner) using the inheritIf property.
+Let's add inheritIf rules to our store and item object types specifying that:

 {